Michalychforever/CLASS-PT/README.md

 pk_g4 = cosmo.pk_gg_l2(b1, b2, bG2, bGamma3, cs4, b4)
 ```

 You can also use the Mathematica notebook *'read_tables.nb'* to read the code output.
+We also provide a technical summary of the fNL implementations [here](https://github.com/Michalychforever/CLASS-PT/blob/master/notebooks/summary_orthogonal_github.ipynb).

 # Using the code